LiamEdwards931/Terminal-games/README.md

 If the user selections option 2.
 Battleships Main Game they come to the exact same battleships game as option 1 except the ships are hidden as intented to play

+### Option 3

+If the user selects Option 3 it opens up the leaderboard for the player to see the Time they have beaten the computer.

 ### Guess input

 From here the user can play the battleships game by guessing a grid location this, the computer then takes it's turn: